 For content marketers, news can be a force for good or for evil.
-Here are 9 lessons content marketing can learn from the news media.
+Here are 9 lessons content marketers can learn from the news media.

 To make your content fresher and bigger, use newsjacking and news-making.

 When it’s time to distance yourself from negative news, apply news-shrinking.
 Together, these approaches keep your content fresh, newsy, and unique.

 Using news in your content marketing is one topic we’ll discuss in my ANA workshop, Fast-Forward Your Content Marketing, April 12 in Chicago.